southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find South Carolina Inmate Records

-The correctional system in South Carolina puts specific agencies in charge of inmate records after the judiciary convicts the offender.
-At the county level, the County Sheriff Office, which is in charge of county jails, creates and maintains records of detainees and inmates within its jurisdiction.
-On the other hand, the South Carolina Department of Corrections oversees all correctional facilities, but it only maintains publicly available records on inmates in state prisons.
-Similarly, federal prisons in South Carolina are under the jurisdiction of the Federal Bureau of Prisons.
+The correctional system in South Carolina assigns specific agencies the responsibility of maintaining inmate records after the judiciary convicts the offender.
+At the county level, the County Sheriff's Office oversees county jails and creates and maintains records of detainees and inmates within its jurisdiction.
+On the other hand, the South Carolina Department of Corrections manages all correctional facilities but only maintains publicly available records on inmates in state prisons.
+Similarly, federal jails in South Carolina are under the jurisdiction of the Federal Bureau of Prisons.

 Are Incarceration Records Public Information in South Carolina?

-Yes, the South Carolina Freedom of Information Act allows public access to non-confidential non-sensitive inmate records.
+The South Carolina Freedom of Information Act allows public access to non-confidential, non-sensitive inmate records.

 What Information is Contained in a South Carolina Inmate Record?